Showing posts with label Quest - Isometric. Show all posts

 It's not always necessary to remain as a group.
 Sometimes, it's best to go alone when scouting in search of items.
 However, idle warriors should still be vigilant for critters that like to nibble!

-Your four loyal subjects will need replenishment so don't forget to eat, drink and rest whenever possible but be wise and use your stock sparingly.
-Flasks can always be topped up from fountains but there's nothing stopping you from having a sip or two while there.
+Your four loyal subjects will need replenishment so eat, drink, and rest whenever possible but be wise and use your stock sparingly.
+Flasks can always be topped up from fountains but nothing stops you from having a sip or two while there.
 Torches are most helpful as it's so dingy plundering through the grim levels but, once again, use these sparingly and extinguish any idle ones in your inventory to make them last longer.

 Look out, something hideous is creeping up on you!!!